nesv/pureodm/README.md

 > no viable solution other than using just pymongo.

 Now, it should be mentioned that using the term "ODM" here, is a serious misnomer.
-All *miniodm* does, is provide you with a way to declare your data structures, and from that, generate `dict`s that can be passed directly to any of the methods of a `pymongo.collection.Collection` object.
+All *pureodm* does, is provide you with a way to declare your data structures, and from that, generate `dict`s that can be passed directly to any of the methods of a `pymongo.collection.Collection` object.